GameServerManagers/LinuxGSM-Docs/Java.md

      apt install default-jre

-Or to select run the following changing the version number:
+Or to select openjdk, run the following changing the version number:

     apt install openjdk-8-jre